CalbeeDaLock/Base64-Link-Decoder-/README.md

 # Base64-Link-Decoder-
+1. Add website in "// @match "
+2. Open the website
+3. Highlink Base64 code
-Add website in "// @match " press "a" to decode base64 to links !
+4. Press "a" to decode base64 to links !